mozilla/zamboni/docs/topics/translations.rst

-This query is then ran on the slave (``get_trans()`` gets a cursor using ``connections[multidb.get_slave()]``) to fetch the translations, and some Translation objects are instanciated from the results and set on the instance(s) of the original query.
+This query is then ran on the slave (``get_trans()`` gets a cursor using ``connections[multidb.get_slave()]``) to fetch the translations, and some Translation objects are instantiated from the results and set on the instance(s) of the original query.

 To complete the mechanism, ``TranslationDescriptor.__get__`` returns the